-e-Filing a tax return or tax extension by May 17 will eliminate a late filing penalty, not the late tax payment penalty, if you don't pay your taxes due by May 17.
-After that, the last day to e-File your 2020 return(s) is October 15: If you owe taxes, e-File something (return or extension) even if you can't pay anything now!
-After Oct.
-15, you can only file paper returns.
+After April 15, 2023, the last day to e-file your 2022 Return(s) is October 15.
+Thus, if you owe taxes, e-file something (return or extension) even if you can't pay (taxes) anything now!
+After October 15, you can only file paper returns.

 - For most states, if you pay the taxes you owe, that serves also as a state tax extension.
-If you do not know what you owe, create a free eFile.com working copy 2020 tax return and see what you owe - in your My Account on eFile.com - and pay that amount, then pay your taxes by state online here
+If you do not know what you owe, create a free working copy 2022 Tax Return and see what you owe - in your My Account on eFile.com - and pay that amount, then pay your taxes by state online here.

 Step 1.1: IRS Tax Extension - Page 1